Joe Torre: Personal life

 He has one son, Michael, by his first wife, Jackie, whom he married in 1963.
 He has two daughters, Lauren and Cristina, by his second wife, Dani, whom he married in 1968.
 Both of these marriages ended in divorce.
 On August 23, 1987, he married Alice (Ali) Wolterman, his third wife.
 They have a daughter, Andrea.

-His older brother Frank Torre was also a Major League Baseball player.
+His older brother Frank was also a Major League Baseball player.
 Frank died in 2014.
-His eldest brother, Rocco, was a New York Police Department officer who died in 1996.
-His older sister, Marguerite, was a Roman Catholic nun and teacher, and through 2007 was the principal of the Nativity of the Blessed Virgin Mary School in Ozone Park, Queens until her death on May 29, 2022.
+His eldest brother Rocco was a New York Police Department officer who died in 1996.
+His older sister Marguerite was a Roman Catholic nun and teacher, and was the principal of the Nativity of the Blessed Virgin Mary School in Ozone Park, Queens until her death on May 29, 2022.
 His other sister Rae died in 2015.

 Torre was treated for prostate cancer in 1999.

 On December 14, 2005, Torre carried the Olympic Flame in Florence, Italy, as part of the torch relay of the 2006 Winter Olympics in Turin, running it 405 meters, and ending up at the Ponte Vecchio.

 As of April 2020, Torre and his wife live in Harrison, New York.
 Until February 2020, they also had a house in Mahopac.